Chicago Spire: Planning

-The building was designed by Spanish architect Santiago Calatrava and was being developed by Garrett Kelleher of Shelbourne Development Group, Inc., the then-owner of St Patrick's Athletic F.C..
+The building was designed by Spanish architect Santiago Calatrava and was being developed by Garrett Kelleher of Shelbourne Development Group, Inc., the then-owner of St Patrick's Athletic F.C.

-Chicago Mayor Daley said he approved of the design, stating that it was environmentally friendly.
+Chicago Mayor Richard M. Daley approved of the design, stating that it was environmentally friendly.
 Burton F. Natarus, who was the 42nd-ward alderman when the building was announced, said, "This is a very unique opportunity for the city of Chicago.
 This building belongs to Chicago and should be in Chicago."
 Donald Trump immediately voiced opposition to the building, stating that the tall structure would be a target for terrorists and did not even seem to be a viable project.

 Development

 Initial financial problems

 After several months of development in 2005, Carley failed to obtain sufficient financing for the construction of the building.
 Irish developer Garrett Kelleher, executive chairman of Shelbourne Development Group, Inc., acquired the land and took over the project.
 It was announced that he would put up 100% of the equity, something Carley had been unable to do.
 He also had the financial backing to acquire the land, something Carley lacked.
 Kelleher stated he would consider using Carley's services on the development and that "Carley will be paid an unspecified sum for his involvement in the deal so far."
 Kelleher later renamed the project "Chicago Spire" after briefly going by "400 North Lake Shore Drive", as it was no longer a Fordham project.